Elderberry (Sambucus nigra

 ) is a large shrub or small tree which is known for its abundant clusters of dark blue-purple berries and showy white flowers.
 Elderberries have been used for centuries by many different cultures for its antiviral properties, and use with treatment of flu and flu-like symptoms.
 Elderberry contains several chemical components of importance, with a high content of antiviral flavonoid anthocyanins.
 It is also rich in cyanidin, kaempferol, myricetin, dihydromyricetin, and quercetin derivatives.

-: Elderberry flowers have traditionally been used for treatment of skin inflammations in humans, and used topically in creams and ointments.
-Lisa from Fresh Eggs Daily blog recommends giving elderberry blossoms to chickens as a safe, beneficial food source.
+Elderberry flowers have traditionally been used for treatment of skin inflammations in humans, and used topically in creams and ointments.
+Lisa from Fresh Eggs Daily blog claims that she elderberry blossoms are an edible flower safe to be given to chickens.

 Caution - Potential Toxicity